AlexanderBartholomaeus/smORFer/README.md

 ```

 The output folder contains 4 files.
 The **RPF_...** files are generated during the processing.
-The **best_start.bed** file contains the candidates with the most probable start, according the read distribution variance.
+The **best_start.bed** file contains the candidates with the most probable start, according the variance of RPF reads.
 The **best_start_results.txt** contains the calculated values of variance, and 1./2.half RPF count and total read counts for each ORF such that you can filter and review on your own.

 #### One-step module B